postgresml/postgresml/pgml-cms/docs/guides/embeddings/README.md

 ### Vector Similarity

 Similar embeddings should represent similar concepts.
-Embedding similarity (≈) is defined as the distance between their two vectors.
-There are 3 primary ways to measure the distance between two vectors, that have slight tradeoffs in performance and accuracy.
+If we have one embedding created from a user query and a bunch of other embeddings from documents, we can find documents that are most similar to the query by calculating the similarity between the query and each document.
+Embedding similarity (≈) is defined as the distance between the two vectors.

+There are several ways to measure the distance between two vectors, that have tradeoffs in latency and accuracy.
 If two vectors are identical (=), then the distance between them is 0.
 If the distance is small, then they are similar (≈).
-You can read more about some of the available [difference metrics](vector_similarity.md) if you'd like to build a stronger intuition, but the defaults are usually a good starting place.
+You can read more about some of the available [distance metrics](vector_similarity.md) if you'd like to build a stronger intuition, but the defaults are usually a good starting place.